akhtarshahnawaz/multiprocesspandas/README.md

     df.groupby(["A","B"]).apply_parallel(func, num_processes=30)

 If you need some external data inside **func()**, it has to be passed and received as named argument ***static_data***.
-If there is more that one external data that is needed, then static_data can be a list of all required data, and can be accessed inside func by indexing.
+If there is more that one external data that is required, then static_data can be a list of all required data, and can be accessed inside func by indexing.

     data1 = pd.Series([1,2,3])
     data2 = 20